Maksym-Perehinets/DevOps-growth-lab-1/README.md

 2. The pipeline deploys infrastructure into Azure Cloud using Terraform as part of the CI/CD process.
 3. I use GitHub service connection to access the repository and Azure service principal connection to grant the Azure agent necessary permissions for actions on Azure.

 Feel free to explore the code and pipeline configurations in this repository.
-For any questions or issues, please contact the repository owner.
+For any questions or issues, please contact me.